Frequently asked questions

 Will I get my cooperative shares back when I leave?

-Yes, if cooperative shares are cancelled, payment is made one year after the cancellation takes effect (blocking year).
-This may not exceed an amount of 15% of the maximum holding of the total nominal value of the cooperative shares at the end of the previous financial year.
-The payment of further cooperative shares is postponed to the next or subsequent years.
-The withdrawal date determines the sequence.
-If the share capital has been partially utilised at this time due to a balance sheet loss, payment shall only be made in proportion to the unutilised share capital still available.
-If the cooperative’s equity capital is negative at this point in time (§ 225 Para.
-1 UGB), payment is only made when the cooperative’s equity capital is positive again.
+Yes!
+If cooperative shares are terminated, payment is made one year after the termination becomes effective (waiting period).
+This ensures that the total amount paid out does not exceed 15% of the maximum total nominal value of the cooperative shares at the end of the preceding financial year.
+Payments for further cooperative shares are deferred to the next year or subsequent years.
+The termination date determines the order of payment.
+If the share capital is partially depleted due to a balance sheet loss at that time, payment is made only in proportion to the remaining, unused share capital.
+If the cooperative’s equity is negative at that time (Section 225 Paragraph 1 of the Austrian Commercial Code), payment is made only when the cooperative’s equity is positive again.

 Can I cancel my registration as a member of the cooperative?

-Yes, you have the right to cancel your membership within 14 days without giving any reason.
-The deadline is 14 days from the date of delivery of the acceptance of the subscription by the cooperative’s board of directors.
+Yes, you have the right to withdraw your membership within 14 days without giving any reason.
+The deadline is 14 days from the date you receive confirmation of your subscription from the cooperative’s board of directors.

 What is the relationship between the association and the MILA cooperative?

-MILA is a cooperative as of February 2023!
-It is the legal form for the development and operation of our MILA participatory supermarket.
-During the preparatory phase, we founded the non-profit MILA association in 2020, which will continue to do networking and educational work in the background.
-The MILA Mitmach Minimarkt branch association will operate the minimarket until further notice.
+MILA became a cooperative in February 2023!
+This is the legal structure for the development and operation of our MILA participatory supermarket.
+During the preparatory phase in 2020, we founded the non-profit association MILA, which will continue to work behind the scenes on networking and educational initiatives.
+The MILA Participatory Minimarket branch association operated the minimarket.
 More information about the structure

 Are only cooperative members allowed to shop in the large participatory supermarket?